-West Mercia Police's share of PPL's Local Government Pension Scheme assets and liabilities as at 31 March 2020 have been incorporated into the Accounts and are shown separately in the tables in Note 36.
-The actuaries assessed both the total assets and total liabilities relating to PPL as £33.666m as at 31 March 2019 (West Mercia's share being 37.7%): a net liability of zero.
+West Mercia Police's share (37.7%) of PPL's Local Government Pension Scheme assets and liabilities as at 31 March 2021 have been incorporated into the Accounts and are shown separately in the tables in Note 20.
+The actuaries assessed both the total assets and total liabilities relating to PPL as £40.698m as at 31 March 2021 (£33.666m as at 31 March 2020): a net liability of zero.
 In assessing this position the actuaries have taken into account the guarantee that is in place between the partners and PPL to ensure that PPL's pension position is fully funded at inception and at the year end.